eliwang1/SportsStoreOld/README.md

 # SportsStore
-Integrating AngularJS with ASP.NET WepApi
+To integrate AngularJS with ASP.NET WepApi
 At the end of SportsStore, an email is generated, which is a part of ASP.NET WebApi.
 To start SportsStore, run app.html under app folder.
 Save cart data from memory to SQL database.